 The secret is in the nature of the proton itself.
 X-ray radiation, the most commonly used form of radiation therapy, permeates the entire body and its energy decreases exponentially.
 The initial dose, therefore, must be especially high in order to ensure it still has enough strength to destroy cancer cells when it reaches the tumor.
 On the way there, and after, it can damage healthy tissue.
 But because protons only release energy at the end of their trajectories, their impact can be directed to the millimeter.

 There are currently only about 20 proton beam therapy centers in Europe, including in Germany, France and Italy.
-The new Quirónsalud proton beam therapy center, which is being built in Madrid, will require an investment of about €40 million.
+The new Quirónsalud proton beam therapy center, which was built in Madrid, has required an investment of about €40 million.

 Quirónsalud has opted for the Proteus One, a unique proton beam therapy system which, unlike others systems, allows all the technology necessary for treatment to be grouped together in one multifunctional room.
 It includes a tumor-scanning system to help doctors determine the optimal dose for each part of the body being treated, as well as a state-of-the-art imaging systems.
 And Proteus One can rotate 360 degrees, to direct the beam from any desired angle.